-In the present context, most significant renormalization-scale dependence originates from a hierarchy between the temperature and particle masses.
-Such a hierarchy is typically present at phase transitions in weakly coupled theories because large temperatures are needed for thermal loop-corrections to overpower the tree-level potential.
+In the present context, most significant renormalization-scale dependence originates from an hierarchy between the temperature and particle masses.
+Such an hierarchy is typically present in weakly coupled theories because large temperatures are needed for thermal loop-corrections to overpower the tree-level potential.
 And so, because different loop orders are mixed, the expansion is reorganized.
 For example, two-loop calculations are required to achieve any parametric cancellation of the scale dependence \cite{Gould:2021oba}.
 Additionally, large logarithms arise due to the hierarchy of scales.
 Both these issues can be remedied by working with a dimensionally-reduced effective field theory (EFT) \cite{Farakos:1994kx, Kajantie:1995dw, Braaten:1995cm, Braaten:1995jr}.
-In particular, renormalization-group equations of the EFT can be used to introduce a second renormalization scale, which can be chosen independently, thereby eliminating large logarithms.

-This hierarchy of scales also leads to a gauge-dependence problem, which in the case of tree-level barriers can be resolved by using a dimensionally reduced EFT \cite{Croon:2020cgk, Gould:2021oba}.
-Yet this gauge-dependence problem is more sinister for radiatively induced transitions, where standard methods yield IR divergences \cite{Laine:1994bf, Laine:1994zq}.
+This hierarchy of scales also leads to a gauge dependence problem, which can be resolved in the same manner when there is a tree-level barrier in the dimensionally reduced EFT \cite{Croon:2020cgk, Gould:2021oba}.
+The gauge dependence problem is more sinister for radiatively induced transitions, where standard methods yield IR divergences \cite{Laine:1994bf, Laine:1994zq}.

-With these considerations in mind, we want to appraise how well perturbation theory performs.
-To do so we study first-order phase transitions in the three-dimensional (3d) $\mathrm{SU}(2)$ Higgs EFT.
+We study first-order phase transitions in the three-dimensional (3d) $\mathrm{SU}(2)$ Higgs EFT.
 This model has been extensively studied using lattice simulations \cite{Kajantie:1995kf, Gurtler:1997hr, Rummukainen:1998as, Moore:2000jw, Gould:2022ran}, due to its relevance for the electroweak phase transition.
 The availability of lattice data allows us to determine the quantitative reliability of perturbation theory as a function of the expansion parameter.
 We also show how the perturbative expansion converges by pushing calculations to next-to-next-to-leading order (NNLO).